-Student who have the 5 day or 7 day meal plans have access to the Dining dollar account (a tax-exempt account that can only be used to purchase food prepared on campus.
-Once the meal plan expires, and funds remaining in the Dining dollar account will be transferred to the Flex account.
+Students who have the 5 day or 7 day meal plans have access to the Dining dollar account, a tax-exempt account that can only be used to purchase food prepared on campus.
+Once the meal plan expires, any funds remaining in the Dining dollar account will be transferred to the Flex account.
 All transfers will incur an administration fee of $25.

 Pay-as-you-go meal plan

-Includes Dining dollars and Flex account.
+Includes both the Dining dollar account and the Flex dollar account.
 Funds earmarked in the Dining dollar account are tax exempt and can only be used to purchase food prepared on campus.
 Once this meal plan expires, remaining funds in the Dining dollar account will be transferred to your Flex account.
 All transfers will incur an administration fee of $25.

 Entry to, and use of, the All-you-care-to-eat Dining hall